 Based in the Blavatnik School of Government, and reporting to the Programme's Principle Investigators (Professor Thomas Hale and Dr. Thom Wetzer), the post-holder will conduct world-leading research, both independently and in collaboration with the Programme research team.
-In addition, the post-holder has responsibility for leading the programme's work on net zero governance systems.
+In addition, the postholder has responsibility for leading the programme's comparative global mapping of regulations and policies related to net zero.